 Time

-Science and Technology
+Science and technology

 How are topics identified?

 Words are imprecise and can take on different meanings in different contexts.
 Consider the word 'spring' that can be used as a verb, a season, a mechanical component or a body of water.
-This underscores the importance of analysing text in a way that considers not just a specific linguistic feature but also the words and phrases that surround it.
+This underscores the importance of analyzing text in a way that considers not just a specific linguistic feature but also the words and phrases that surround it.

 Renaming topics